gnzlbg/static_vector/README.md

 hasAllocator,OverflowAllocator>` and uses a boolean template parameter to indicate if the only storage mode available is inline storage.
-The [design documents of EASTL][eastldesign] seem to predate this special casing since they actually argue against it.
-The two main arguments are:
+The [design documents of EASTL][eastldesign] seem to predate this special casing since they actually argue against it:

-- special casing complicates the implementation of `small_vector`,
+>- special casing complicates the implementation of `small_vector`,
-- (without proof) the resulting code size increase would be larger than the "4 bytes" that can be saved in storage per vector for the special case.
+>- (without proof) the resulting code size increase would be larger than the "4
+>  bytes" that can be saved in storage per vector for the special case.

 The current implementation does, however, special case `small_vector` for inline storage.
 No rationale for this decision is given in the design documentation.

-Folly implements `small_vector<T, N, NoHeap, size_type>`, where if the tag `NoHeap` is present a non-customizable allocator is used.
-Interestingly, folly allows customizing the `size_type` of the `small_vector`.
-The rationale for this decision is not described, but a reason could be that since the maximum number of elements for the `NoHeap` case is known at compile-time, a `size_type` can be chosen to reduce `inline_vector`s memory requirements.
+Folly implements `small_vector<T, N, NoHeap, size_type>`, where the tag type `NoHeap` is used to switch off heap-fall back.
+Folly allows customizing the `size_type` of `small_vector`.
+No rationale for this design decision is available in the documentation.
+A different `size_type` can potentially be used to reduce `inline_vector`s memory requirements.

 ## Current design